NeoGeographyToolkit/StereoPipeline/docs/tools/texrecon.rst

    The dimensions of the central image region to keep after undistorting an image and before using it in texturing.
    Normally 85% - 90% of distorted (actual) image
    dimensions would do.
-This would need revisiting.
-   Suggested for Astrobee images: sci_cam: '1250
-   1000' nav_cam: '1100 776'. haz_cam: '250 200'.
+Suggested for Astrobee images: sci_cam: '1250 1000' nav_cam: '1100 776'. haz_cam: '250 200'.
 --out_dir <string>
    The directory where to write the textured mesh and